RimuTec/faker/README.md

 ## Support & Suggestions
 If you need support or have a suggestion for improvement please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
 Thank you!

+## Semantic Versioning

+We use [semantic versioning (SemVer)](https://semver.org/) for RimuTec.Faker.
+This means we endeavor to follow these rules:

+Given a version number `MAJOR.MINOR.PATH` we increment:
+1. `MAJOR` version if we make incompatible API changes, i.e. breaking changes
+2. `MINOR` version if we make compatible API changes, i.e. we add functionality in a backwards compatible manner
+3. `PATCH` version if we make backwards compatible bug fixes but don't add new functionality

 ## Reporting Bugs
 RimuTec.Faker has a test suite with about 270 unit tests.
 This does not guarantee absence of bugs.
 Please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
 We also consider pull requests (PR).
 All your feedback will help make the library more valuable for other users as well.
 Thank you!